Amazon Peacock Bass Fishing - Brazil

 Rio Negro fishing

-Group Size: River Plate operates six fly-in safari floating River Trains, eight anglers per camp.
+Group Size: Eight anglers per camp and six fly-in safari floating River Trains.

 Species: Peacock bass are the main attraction, but other hard-fighting species include the pacu, catfish, piranha, jacunda, pirarucu, bicuda, and more.
 Catfishing is popular in the evenings, and they have equipment you can use, but you'll need to find bait.